mfacecchia/attendance-tracker/README.md

 <h3>getUserData()</h3>
 <p>Gets all user related data by executing a `select` query.
 The user is defined by function parameter `uid`.</p>
 <p>Returns the formatted output of <a href = "https://dev.mysql.com/doc/connector-python/en/connector-python-api-mysqlcursor-execute.html">cursor.execute()</a>.
 For more information about query to list conversion, <a href = "#get-values-from-query">this section</a> will better explain the process.</p>

+<h3>updateDataAsAdmin()</h3>
+<p>Updates all selected user data (ADMIN user only).
+Before updating user's data, all the input fields such as first name, last name, Email, password, role and enrolled courses, will be validated through a series of statements in order to avoid wrong values in database.</p>
+<p>For more information about password hashing, <a href = "#hashing-methods">this section</a> will better explain the process.</p>